 “When she sings, she sounds like Christ crucified.”
 I wondered to myself – does the boy’s blood smell as badly as the rest of him?
-Would I die if I shivved him, jarring a blade between his ribs and watching the foul red stuff blossom from his mouth?
+Would I die if I stabbed him, punching a blade between his ribs and watching the foul red stuff blossom from his mouth?
 It wasn’t tempting.

 I looked at this boy of twenty six as the blood made a softly rhythmic pat pat pat on the toes of his trainer.
-His eyes were deranged with lust and I felt sure I could hand him a toilet roll holder filled with diced beef and he’d fuck it.
-To step back would be to show weakness, so I clenched the blade I had in my pocket and held my thumb over the release.
+His eyes were deranged with lust and I felt sure I could hand him the cardboard middle of a toilet roll filled with diced beef and he’d fuck it.
+To step back would be to show weakness, so I clenched the flick-blade I had in my pocket and held my thumb over the release.
 The boy’s eyes rolled into the top of his skull and he gently sank, folding his legs delicately underneath him so he ended up cross-legged on the floor at my feet.

 “I want to hear her sing” he began to moan, mournfully, grabbing at stones in the dust.
 He may have been crying; I was trying not to look.
 When I finally did, the boy was staring up at me with a sewing needle pushed through the palm of his hand – the skin raised into a little tent on the exit point.
 Tears were streaming down his face as he repeated the cry, I want to hear her SING.